cluder/RimworldMod_AdjustableTradeCosts/README.md

 # RimworldMod_AdjustableTradeCosts

-This is a work in progress ...

-Rimworld Version: 1.1
+A mod for Rimworld Version: 1.1

 This mod lets you change the goodwill costs of requesting a trade caravan (default -15) or military aid (default -25) from an ally.